Go to top of page

 Contact

-For exemptions or specific questions about how the policy is being implemented at your school, contact your school directly.
+For exemptions or specific questions about how the policy is being implemented at your child’s school, contact the school directly.